kevoreilly/CAPEv2/docs/book/src/usage/performance.rst

 Performance
 ===========

-There are several ways to tune the Cuckoo performance
+There are several ways to tune the CAPE performance

 Processing
 ==========